There are many ways to volunteer with the Society

 - Discharge legal and regulatory requirements As a guide you would need to spend the equivalent of at least one day a week to undertake this important, interesting and rewarding role.

-We must continue to raise the profile of the Canal and support Fundraising and individual activities eg trip boats.
-To help us do this we need more support from people with marketing, promotional, media and press liaison skills and ideas, together with experience of writing press releases.
-It is great fun and very rewarding.
+We must continue to raise the profile of the Canal, support Fundraising and individual activities eg trip boats.
+Thus we particularly need help from people with Press and Marketing experience, including liaison with the press skills including writing press releases

-It is critical that we increase our income through donations, increased membership, grants, lottery funding and building links with local businesses.
-We are building a team to support fundraising and welcome help from anyone with an interest and/or experience in this area.
+It is critical that we increase our income through donations, grants, legacies, lottery funding and building links with local businesses.
+We are building a team to support fundraising and welcome help from anyone with an interest and/or experience in this area particular grant funding

 Building links with business